How to Completely Cover the IB Chemistry Syllabus ?

 This is a study plan for the IB Chemistry that is both deep and covers all the fundamental aspects of the syllabus per topic, sub-topic, hours, and points to note.
 This is done with the aim of achieving good coverage of the syllabus content, assimilation, and retention.

-Comprehensive Study Plan for IB Chemistry Syllabus
+Detailed Study Roadmap for the Syllabus of IB Chemistry

-Week 1-2: Stoichiometric Relationships
+1-2 Week: Stoichiometric Relationships

 13.5 hours: Understand atomic/molecular mass, mole concept, balancing chemical equations, and reaction calculations.

-Week 3: Atomic Structure
+3 Week: Atomic Structure

 6-13.5 hours: Study the atom’s structure, electron configuration, and emission spectra.

-Week 11-12: Chemical Kinetics
+11-12 Week: Chemical Kinetics

 7-13 hours: Understand reaction rates, factors affecting rates, and catalysts (HL).